eranbetzalel/tick-logger/README.md

 ### Installation

-  1. Install NodeJS lastest version from http://nodejs.org/
+  1. Install NodeJS latest version from http://nodejs.org/
   2. Download the application to a new 'tick-logger' directory
   3. Open a terminal (command prompt) in the above directory
   4. Run: `npm install`